Immersion Heater Replacement Cost

 Air Source Heat Pump

-An air source heat pump transfers heat from the air outside into your home.
+An air source heat pump pulls heat from outside air and uses it to warm your home and hot water.
 They can be connected to wet central heating systems, including radiators, underfloor heating, and hot water cylinders.
+On average, air source heat pumps cost around £8,000 to install.

 Pros